-All Standard® and Intermotor® ABS Sensors are premium quality and engineered to perform like the original.
+All Standard® ABS Sensors are premium quality and engineered to perform like the original.

-Standard® and Intermotor® ABS speed sensors are designed to provide consistent performance, matching the OE for form, fit, and precision function.
+Standard® ABS Speed Sensors are designed to provide consistent performance, matching the OE for form, fit and precision function.
 Features such as superior magnetic circuit materials are engineered into our sensors to deliver higher voltage output preventing ABS system failure.

-Superior design is one reason our ABS sensors perform equal to or better than the original.
+Superior design is one reason Standard's ABS sensors perform equal to or better than the original.

 Extensive laboratory and real-life testing includes evaluating the following: